ssjdiego/memories-project/README.md

 It will call this api hosted on heroku: https://memories-posts-2021.herokuapp.com/posts

-If you want to set up just the server you will need to set up your loacal variables (please see server/.env.example)
+If you want to set up the server alone you will need to set up your loacal variables (please see server/.env.example) and your own instance of MongoDB.

 To set up both the client and server: